tsen1220/lua-online-tic-tac-toe-server/README.md

 function M.match_init( context , setupState )

     --[[
         When you succeed to create the match.
 Then you will initiate the match.

         You must return three values.

         (table) - The initial in-memory state of the match.
 May be any non-nil Lua term, or nil to end the match.
-This variable comes from setupState of match_create .
+This variable comes from setupState of match_create.
+You can customize.

         (number) - Tick rate representing the desired number of match_loop() calls per second.
 Must be between 1 and 30, inclusive.